 Secondly, Ophelia’s chastity, or lack of it, was irrelevant.
 This is because the loss of her bride price for being Hamlet’s mistress would have been countered by the social prestige and patronage opportunities associated by her position.

 So, why effectively localise?

-There is little doubt that an effectively localised marketing campaign or website will add value to the perception of a brand abroad.
+There is little doubt that an effective localised marketing campaign or website will add value to the perception of a brand abroad.
 This is particularly important as global companies receive approximately 60% of their revenues outside of their core domestic market.

-As is apparent from the case study, localised, products, services, or promotional material will be more accessible and appealing to local audiences.
+As is apparent from the case study, localised, products, services, or promotional material will be more accessible and be appealing to local audiences.
 This will only serve to boost regional awareness and interest.